Divarion-D/xtream_api/README.md

 # XTREAM API

 ### I have no desire to continue with this project.
-The project is officially abandoned
+The project is officially abandoned.
+Continuation of the [project](https://github.com/Vateron-Media/XC_VM)

 # What is this application for?